Python Lists

 Common Operations on Lists:

-• Length of a List: Use len() to get the number of elements.
+• Length of a List: Utilize len() to determine the total count of items in a list.

-• Check Membership: Use in or not in to check if an element exists in the list.
+• Check Membership: Employ in or not in to verify an element's presence within the list.

 • Reversing: Use reverse() to reverse the list.